Types of Timber Used in Construction: A Practical Guide for Builders & DIYers

 - Environmental impact

-A structural beam must withstand compression and tension for decades, while cladding timber must resist rain, sun, and pests.
-Flooring timber needs abrasion resistance, while roof framing prioritizes strength-to-weight ratio.
+A structural beam must withstand compression and tension for decades, while cladding timber has to handle rain, sun, and pests.
+Flooring timber needs abrasion resistance, whereas roof framing prioritizes strength-to-weight ratio.
+If you've ever tried nailing into dense hardwood without pre-drilling, you'll appreciate why workability matters too—bent nails and split ends are a pretty clear signal you're fighting the material rather than working with it.

 Softwood Timber in Construction